patriksh/QF001CarAppOverlay/README.md

 Click on `compile.bat` and it will automatically compile and sign an overlay APK for you.

 After that you can install it by running `installer.bat` and following the instructions.

+**Hints:**
+- make sure USB debugging is turned on on your head unit, if you're unsure, do the following:
+  - car settings -> factory -> enter "114477"
+  - enter Android settings, go to the About page
+  - tap the build number 7 times
+  - developer options will now be available on the About page, open them
+  - turn USB debugging on
+- make sure the PC on which you're running the `install.bat` script and the headunit are on the same network
+- my suggestion is to just turn on a hotspot on your phone, and connect both the PC and the head unit to it - then you can also easily find the IP in the "connected devices" in phone hotspot settings